sara-nl/clouddocs/general-start.markdown

 You will need to find the IP address of your virtual machine, first.
 The IP address of your virtual machine is shown on in the _IPs_ column from the virtual machines list, under the _Virtual Resources_ tab of the UI.

-If you use a Linux or a Mac OSX operating system, open a terminal window, and type
+If you use a Linux or a Mac OSX or a Windows (GitBash) operating system, open a terminal window, and type

 ```bash
   ssh root@145.100.mmm.nnn